xiix0/scam/README.md

-Your best consolation is the hope that the things you failed to get weren't really worth having.
+Kindness is a language which the deaf can hear and the blind can read.
+		-- Mark Twain